xparq/Out_of_Nothing/doc/INSPIRATION.md

   Oh, and such powerful ideas as "collecting free-floating cargo canisters and escape capsules liberated after the destruction of other ships"... :)

+Dwarf Fortress

+  OMG, what a lovely hackfest of a world sim! :) Never actually played it, but what I've seen had enough radiation to feel inspired whenever I even just think of it.
+I don't even know any of the details, mind you, but still! :) Perhaps it's the myth around it...
+And the sheer magnitude of the dev. effort, dedication etc.

+RDR1

+  Their love for the world they've created, and their passion for detail...
+  They had proper lip sync, gestures, body movement and all, even by 2010!

 Nature

-  Of course.
-You don't need a game/toy/story to be constantly in awe.
+  Well of course.
+You don't need a game or a story to be constantly in awe just be existing, honestly...